5 Risks of Hiring Independent Contractors

 5. Support Talent Satisfaction

 Independent talent dissatisfaction can quickly lead to unnecessary risk.
 If your independent talent isn’t happy, or for any reason feels that they should’ve been classified as an employee, they may take action that can raise classification questions or trigger an audit.
-This can lead down a road to a lawsuit or having to pay costly fines or penalties.
+This can lead down the road to a lawsuit or having to pay costly fines or penalties.

 Keep in mind that over 90% of independent professionals today say they have some or a lot of choice in choosing the clients they work with.
 In order to keep your talent happy, and to attract top talent from the start, businesses must put policies and procedures in place that meet the needs of independent talent.
 Some of these practices include providing a broad range of engagement options that allow independents to work the way they want, offering payment terms that are in line with market standards, and creating a superior onboarding experience.